kruize/kruize-ui/README.md

 ## Testing the UI

-To run End-2-End tests for the UI `npm run cypress-test`
+To run End-2-End tests for the UI `npm run cypress-test` To view the End-2-End tests running in the cypress ui `npx cypress open` To get a report of the End-2-End tests `npm run cypress-report`.
+It will create a "result.html" report in the folder

 ## Code Origin

 This repository uses the patternfly-react-seed base code as taken from [Patternfly Seed](https://github.com/patternfly/patternfly-react-seed).